 - stage one – the cancer is still contained inside the cervix

-- stage two – the cancer has spread outside the cervix into the upper section of the vagina or in surrounding tissue
+- stage two – the cancer has spread outside of the cervix into the surrounding tissue, but hasn't reached the tissues lining the pelvis (pelvic wall) or the lower part of the vagina

 - stage three – the cancer has spread into the lower section of the vagina and/or into the tissue of the pelvis

 - stage four – the cancer has spread into the bowel, bladder or, in very advanced cases, the lungs

 Cancer treatment team

 Many hospitals use multidisciplinary teams (MDTs) to treat cervical cancer.
 MDTs are made up of a number of different specialists who work together to make decisions about the best way to proceed with your treatment.

 - a surgeon

 - a clinical oncologist (a specialist in chemotherapy and radiotherapy)